KnpLabs/KnpMenu/doc/02-Twig-Integration.markdown

 echo $menuRenderer->render($menu, array('template' => 'my_menu.html.twig'));
 ```

-The template needs to contain 4 blocks: `root` and `compressed_root` which
+The template needs to contain 2 blocks: `root` and `compressed_root` which
-are used to display the root of the menu, and `item` and `compressed_item`
+are used to display the root of the menu.
+The easiest way to customize the
-which are used to render an item.
-The easiest way to customize the rendering
+rendering is to extend the built-in template and to replace the block you
-is to extend the built-in template and to replace the block you want.
+want.

 >**NOTE**
 >The built-in templates contains some additional blocks to make it easier